 - Measles can cause ear infections, respiratory problems and meningitis/encephalitis (inflammation of the brain).
 It has a 1 in 2,500-5,000 chance of causing death. - Mumps can cause deafness, usually with partial or complete recovery.
 It can also cause swollen, painful testicles in teenage boys and men, and inflammation of the ovaries in teenage girls and women.
-It was the biggest cause of viral meningitis in children. - Rubella can also cause inflammation of the brain and can affect blood clotting.
+Before the MMR vaccine was introduced, it was the biggest cause of viral meningitis in children. - Rubella can also cause inflammation of the brain and can affect blood clotting.
 In pregnant women it can cause miscarriage or major health problems for their babies such as blindness, deafness, heart problems or brain damage.